Maha-Jr10/House-price-prediction-project/README.md

 ---

-## Project Demo

-A demo video of the project is attached in the repository.
-It provides a walkthrough of the entire process—from data preprocessing and model training to the interactive web app in action.

----

 ## Conclusion

 This project was an exciting opportunity to apply machine learning from end to end, integrating both data science techniques and full-stack web development.
 It demonstrates how advanced data preparation, model building, and real-time web integration can be combined to solve real-world problems in the dynamic real estate market.